PaskiHowest/labo6home/README.md

 ...

 // Question 3
-Console.WriteLine("What is the airspeed veloctiy of an unladen swallow?")
+Console.WriteLine("What is the airspeed velocity of an unladen swallow?")
 ```

 ### Deel 6: hotfix